-Policy Goal 5.1 State law provides a child sex trafficking-specific hearsay exception that applies to non-testimonial evidence to reduce reliance on victim testimony.
+Non-testimonial evidence may be admitted through a child sex trafficking-specific hearsay exception to reduce reliance of victim testimony.

-Ohio law does not allow non-testimonial, out-of-court statements made by a commercially sexually exploited child to be admitted into evidence in lieu of, or for the purpose of corroborating, the child's testimony.
+Ohio allows out-of-court statements made by a commercially sexually exploited child under 12 years of age to be admitted into evidence in lieu of, or for the purpose of corroborating, the child's testimony.
+Specifically, Ohio R. Evid.
+807 (Hearsay exceptions; child statements in abuse cases) states,